Maureenkamau03/pickaridee/README.md

 5)a customer should have a location adress
 6)a customer should have an email adress.

+# Technologies Used
+technologies used are:
+1.React js
+2.ruby
+3.figma
+4.sqlite
+5.css

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts